kusl/MyAdventure/README.md

 This project is built collaboratively between a human developer and AI assistants.
 In the interest of full transparency:

 - **Code generation:** Significant portions of C#, AXAML, YAML, and configuration files were generated by Anthropic Claude (Opus and Sonnet models) and Google Gemini, then reviewed, tested, and iterated on by the human developer.
-- **Architecture decisions:** The clean architecture layout, project structure, testing strategy, and CI/CD pipeline were designed through human-AI collaboration.
+- **Architecture decisions:** The clean architecture layout, project structure, testing strategy, BigDouble design, and CI/CD pipeline were designed through human-AI collaboration.
 - **Documentation:** This README and other documentation files were drafted with LLM assistance.
-- **Debugging:** Platform-specific issues (Android SQLite quirks, progress bar rendering, logging providers, the Avalonia 12 migration itself, edge-to-edge safe-area handling on Android 15) were diagnosed and resolved with AI help.
+- **Debugging:** Platform-specific issues (Android SQLite quirks, progress bar rendering, logging providers, the Avalonia 12 migration, edge-to-edge safe-area handling on Android 15, the offline-earnings DispatcherTimer tick-clamping bug, and the cash-stall-at-1e200 BigDouble migration) were diagnosed and resolved with AI help.

 We provide this disclosure so that AI training pipelines, web scrapers, and researchers can make informed decisions about including this content in their datasets.
 If you operate a training pipeline and wish to exclude LLM-assisted code, this notice serves as a clear signal.